Professor Hilary Neve

 Gender in the workplace

-- Neve H, Mayell S, Hewitt L, Brown N, Cooper N. Educating the Future Workforce.
-Workshops at “Integration: Making it Real” health and social care conference, Plymouth University, March 2016
+Neve H, Mayell S et al. Educating the Future Workforce.
+Workshops at ‘Integration: Making it Real’ Health and Social Care conference, Plymouth University, March 2016.

-- Neve H. Patient Access in General Practice.
-Presentation at Health and Social Care Futures 2 Conference, March 2014, Plymouth University.
+Neve H. Patient Access in General Practice.
+Presentation at Health and Social Care Futures 2 Conference, Plymouth University, March 2014.